-Featured multiple times by Apple – including as one of the twenty-five Best Apps of 2015
+Featured multiple times by Apple; one of the Top 25 Best Apps of the Year

 Timeline & Axiom Zen

 The Timeline team approached Axiom Zen with an exciting challenge: design an immersive, mobile-first platform for modern audiences to explore human history.